Kiffhost/exalted-scripture-understanding/Rules Reference/Leadership.md

 Most often, a ruler will use her [[Merits]] to address the failure condition: the character draws on her Resources, calls in favors from [[Allies]], deploys [[Followers]] with skills well-suited to the situation, and so on.
 Finally, the character might attempt to address [[#failure conditions]] directly with her own Abilities and Charms, or through mighty sorcery.
 This is often an attractive option, given the prowess of the Exalted, but a leader off personally resolving problems may be neglecting other matters close to home.
 ### Advisors
-In courts with multiple advisors, this is resolved through the [[social influence]] system—a crisis is a ripe time for ambitious members of the court to attempt to bend a ruler’s ear and suggest solutions which will both salvage the project and help advance their own agendas.
+In courts with multiple advisors, this is resolved through the [[Social Influence]] system—a crisis is a ripe time for ambitious members of the court to attempt to bend a ruler’s ear and suggest solutions which will both salvage the project and help advance their own agendas.

 Contacts and advisors can also help the character learn more about the nuances of the failure condition before she attempts to address it, and knowledge is almost always helpful in resolving a crisis.
 ## Step Four: Dealing With the Result